 1. Choose the right epoxy for your needs- Not all epoxies are the same, and using the right epoxy when mixing the ingredients will help eliminate the formation of bubbles.

-2. Using a utility lighter- This could is the most effective method, but care needs to be taken when using the flame near the resin?
+2. Using a utility lighter- This could be the most effective method, but care needs to be taken when using the flame near the resin.
 If you are an amateur in resin epoxy crafts, please do not try using this method unless you are conversant enough.

 However, expose the resin for 1-3 seconds and allow it to cool for a few minutes before using it.